-Multidimensional Anger Test - Analyzing Your Anger Across 5 Factors
+Multidimensional Anger Test - Useful for Anger Management

 Do you think you have a short temper?
 Take the Multidimensional Anger Test to find out how prone you are to anger.
 This test will give you a detailed understanding of your anger tendencies across five dimensions: frequency, duration, intensity, expression, and processing.